-For many of us, becoming an adult means leaving behind the trappings of our youth, but immunizations are not necessarily one of them.
-Many of the vaccinations we had as children need to be given again as adults to maintain proper immunity.
+Becoming an adult means leaving behind the trappings of our youth, but immunizations are not necessarily one of them.
+Many of the vaccinations we had as children need to be repeated as adults to maintain proper immunity.
 And just as adulthood brings a new set of responsibilities, being an adult can also require a new set of immunizations.

 Why Do You Need Adult Immunizations?

 Many of the vaccines we received as children to create immunities to infectious diseases last a lifetime, but not all of them.
-For example, tetanus and diphtheria vaccines need to be updated with booster shots every 10 years to maintain immunity.
+For example, tetanus and diphtheria vaccines need to be updated with a new vaccine and then with booster shots every 10 years to maintain immunity.
 There are other reasons why adult immunizations may be necessary:

 - Some adults never received immunizations as children.